 TOKYO, June 6 (Reuters) -

-* Fiat Chrysler said it abandoned its $35 billion merger offer for Renault, blaming French politics for scuttling what would have been a landmark deal to create the world’s third-biggest automaker.
+* Fiat Chrysler said on Wednesday it was withdrawing its $35-billion merger offer for Renault, blaming French politics for scuttling what would have been a landmark deal to create the world’s third-biggest automaker.

 * The U.S. dollar was quoted around 108.38 yen, compared with around 108.06 yen on Wednesday afternoon

 * Oil prices fell on Wednesday, with West Texas Intermediate crude futures (WTI) dropping to its lowest since January after U.S. crude inventories unexpectedly surged, adding to concerns about slowing global growth.

 * TOCOM’s technically specified rubber (TSR) 20 futures contract for December delivery was up 0.4% at 163.5 yen per kg ($1 = 6.9084 Chinese yuan) ($1 = 108.3500 yen) (Reporting by Yuka Obayashi; editing by Uttaresh.V)